Which Foods Prevent Ketosis?

 • Potatoes

 • Cassava (also known as manioc) and plantains are also very low in carbohydrates, which means they’re good sources of fiber as well.
-However, it’s important to note that these foods are also high in sugar—which is why it’s important for you to limit your intake of them if you want to avoid ketosis.
+However, it’s important to note that these foods are also high in sugar—which is why you need to limit your intake of them if you want to avoid ketosis.

 High-Fat Dairy Products